-One reason you are not getting what you want is because you are not asking for what you want.
+One reason you are not getting what you want is that you are not asking for what you want.
 Throughout the Bible, we see what people asked for, and they got what they wanted.
 We can get what we want when we articulate what it is.

 One reason you are not getting what you want is because you are not asking for what you want.

 Ask For Exactly What You Want

 Pray directly for what you want and skip the roundabout prayer.
 Pray for what you really want.
 Who knows, someone might give you what you want without you having to pay for it.
 What exactly do you want?